ArtemisMh/Prompts_backend/README.md

-# LLM-Based Agentic Architectural Framework Prompts
+# Prompts used in the porposed LLM-Based Agentic Architectural Framework

 This repository contains the prompt definitions used for the three LLM-based agents within the proposed agentic architectural framework guided by Knowledge Components (KCs) and the SOLO taxonomy.